neovim/neovim/CONTRIBUTING.md

 Pull requests (PRs)
 ---------------------

-- To avoid duplicate work, create a `[WIP]` pull request as soon as possible.
+- To avoid duplicate work, create a draft pull request as soon as possible.
 - Your PR must include **test coverage.** See [test/README.md][run-tests].
 - Avoid cosmetic changes to unrelated files in the same commit.
 - Use a [feature branch][git-feature-branch] instead of the master branch.